-as well as their triends.
-Mr, Guy Eldredge, who has been quite ill the last two weeks, never having fully recovered from the grip, which attacked him about holiday time, has been living with his dector on Thirty-first street for treat-ment.
+Mr. Guy Eldredge, who has been quite Mr. Guy Eldredge, who has been quite ill the last two weeks, never having fully recovered from the grip, which attacked him about boliday time, has been living with his dector on Thirty-first street for treat-ment.
 Dr. Miller is a throat specialist, and a warm friend of Mr. Eldredge, his house being the home of Mr. Harold and his brother Guy during their stay in New York last winter a year ago.
-Mr. Eldredge is a student of Columbia college, but is taking a short vacation, having left for the west, with his brother-in-law.
-Senator Reed Smoot, Tuesday evening.
-If one may believe dame rumor, he will not return alone at the end of his vacation, which will be about the middle of April, but will be accompanied by a very charming lady who will be known as Mrs. Guy ady who will be known as Mrs. Guy kildredge, \\\ At Mme, Ashtorth's reception last Thursday evening, Miss Lulu Gates song two numbers, the Aria from "The Huguenots," and one of Strauss' songs.
-Mme, Ashforth is Miss Gates' teacher, and once a month gives very swell enand once a month gives very swell entertainments.
+Mr. Eldredge is a student of Columbia college, but is taking a short vacation.
+Mr. Eldredge is a student of Columbia college, but is taking a short vacation, having left for the west, with his brother-in-law, Senator Reed Smoot, Tuesday evening.
+If one may believe dame rumor, he will not return alone at the end of his vacation, which will be about the middle of April, but will be accompanied by a very charming lady who will be known as Mrs. Guy ady who will be known as Mrs. Guy and once a month gives very swell entertainments.

-\\\ In last week's paper it was announced that Mrs. Susa Y. Cates would go to New Orleans to attend the Woman's congress held there, but at the last moment, she was too Il to go, and the trip was given up.
+In last week's paper it was announced that Mrs. Susa Y. Cates would go to New Orleans to at-tend the Woman's congress held there, but at the last moment, she was too but as and the trip was stren un.
+She I'l to go, and the trip was given up.
 She is now recovering.

-Bishop Morris, of the Eleventh ward Salt Lake, was a visitor to mission headquarters this week, making a fiving trip on business here and in Bos-ton; he will leave for home from the latter place.
-Monday, reaching there in time for the spring conference.
+Bishop Morris, of the Eleventh ward, Salt Lake, was a visitor to mission headquarters this week, making a flying trip on business here and in Bos-ton; he will leave for home from the latter place, Monday, reaching there in time for the spring conference.